 Improper packing and storage of waste:

 Some Phnom Penh residents are still unaware of the importance of packing and storing their waste properly.
 Typically, people pack all kinds of waste together in one plastic bag, making it difficult to separate for recycling and composting.
-In addition, a lot people keep their waste in front of their house at any time regardless of the waste collection schedule.
+In addition, a lot of people keep their waste in front of their house at any time regardless of the waste collection schedule.
 If the schedule is missed, the waste is just left there unconditionally.
 Even worse, some people do not keep their waste in front of their house but instead choose to leave it on the street and other public spaces.
-This is normally seen during the night when large piles of garbage are put out on the street.
+This is normally seen during the night when large piles of garbage being put out on the street.
 And if that is not enough, there are waste scavengers who dig through garbage bags searching for recyclable items that can be sold.
 Consequently, the garbage is scattered everywhere and it is very hard to collect.

 Limited waste disposal methods: